zcorpan/html-parser-book/manuscript/microsyntaxes.md

 * If the URL ends with a comma, then all trailing commas are removed (only a single trailing comma is conforming).
 Otherwise, descriptors for the current item are parsed:

     * A state machine is used to tokenize descriptors.
 This is to handle whitespace and commas inside parentheses.
-For example, "foo(bar, baz)" is tokenized to a single descriptor.
+For example, `size(50, 50, 30)` is tokenized to a single descriptor.
 A top-level comma ends the tokenizer.

 * The tokenized descriptors are parsed into *density*, *width*, and *future-compat-h*.
 The last one is for gracefully handling future web content that uses not-yet-specified *height* descriptors in addition to *width* descriptors.
 If any of the descriptors are invalid, the entire candidate is dropped.